allstargoldeneye/joetomaskojr-2020-hugo/exampleSite/content/about/_index.md

 ---
-title: "About"
+title: About the guy
-# meta description
-description: "This is meta description"
+description: This is meta description
-# save as draft
-draft: false

 ---

-You might be an artist who would like to introduce yourself and your work here or maybe you&rsquo;re a business with a mission to describe.
+Hi, I'm Joe Tomasko, Jr. and I'm an artist who likes finding and learning new things.
+A website seems like just the thing to learn about.
+I draw, write, and engineer.

+Trying to find a new way to show people about me, and this just might be it.